Research and Development of Spatial Distribution Data of

 Liu, Y. F., Lu, B. R., Peng,

-L., et al. Training sample dataset
+L., et al. Training samples dataset

 Ma, M. F., Liu, F. G., Zhou,